Electronic personal dosimeter: MOSFET dosimeters

 The gate oxide of MOSFETs, which is conventionally silicon dioxide, is an active sensing material in MOSFET dosimeters.
-Radiation creates defects (acts like electron-hole pairs) in oxide, which in turn affects the threshold voltage of the MOSFET.
+Radiation creates defects (which act like electron-hole pairs) in the oxide, which in turn affects the threshold voltage of the MOSFET.
 This change in threshold voltage is proportional to radiation dose.
-Alternate high-k gate dielectrics like Hafnium oxide, Hafnium dioxide and Aluminum oxides are also proposed as a radiation dosimeters.
+Alternate high-k gate dielectrics like hafnium oxide, hafnium dioxide and aluminium oxides are also proposed as radiation dosimeters.